syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Diacritic-Sensitivity.md

 ---
 layout: post
-title: Diacritic sensitivity in Syncfusion SfAutoComplete control
+title: Diacritic sensitivity in Syncfusion® SfAutoComplete control
 description: This section will describes about how to enable and disable Diacritic sensitivity in Xamarin.Forms SfAutoComplete
 platform: xamarin
 control: SfAutoComplete